savannaelbey/responsiveWebApp/README.md

 ```
 As a customer,
 I would like to see what items I have in my shopping bag,
-So that it don't order the wrong shoe.
+So that I don't order the wrong shoe.
 ```

 ```